Exit rows can provide you much more comfort and legroom when flying economy on long haul trips but are they really better?

 - If you want to keep all your belongings with you under the seat, then the emergency exit row is not for you.

-- If you like to recline your seat, this can’t be done unless there are two emergency rows.
+- If you like to recline your seat, this can’t be done if there are two emergency rows.
 In this case, choose to sit in the second row.
 Pick the second row if there are two.

 Awesome info .
 I’ve been on many flights both in India and Europe but this was my first experience with the emergency exits .
 I was just offered an exit row seat coz the flight was hardly occupied and airline rules apparently say that there should be atleast one person occupying these seats .
 And most of my previous travel was with kids so I’m not surprised I have never been offered this before !!
 I’m glad I said yes .
 It had lots more leg room .
 Im waiting for my connecting flight and will request the airhostess for a second row exit seat .
 I may not get it , but I’ll anyways try .
 No harm in trying !!
 The worst would be a ‘ No’ to my request .
 But thanks for this , makes everything crystal clear .